opensha/ucerf3-etas-launcher/parallel/README.md

 ## Submitting the Slurm parallel ETAS job

 You are now ready to submit the Slurm simulation to the job scheduler.
 Use the `slurm_submit.sh` command from my [helper scripts](slurm_sbin/slurm_submit.sh), as it will place the job command line output (STDOUT/STDERR) in the correct places in order to easily monitor job progress later on.
+If you chose to submit manually with the `sbatch` command, then many of the 'Monitoring job progress' steps will not work.

+*NOTE: If you need to specify a certain account to charge, set that with the `SLURM_ACCT` environmental variable first (e.g., `export SLURM_ACCT=EAR20005`)*

 ```
 [kmilner@hpc-login3 2018_08_30-MojaveM7]$ slurm_submit.sh etas_parallel.slurm